GafferHQ/gafferhq.github.io/_posts/2015-11-09-drag-and-drop-shader-assignments.md

 ---
 layout: post
-title: "Drag and drop objects to assign shaders"
+title: Drag and drop objects to assign shaders
-subtitle: "Tip of the Day"
-icon: "/img/dragAndDropShaderAssignments/assignAnimation.gif"
+author: John Haddon
+images: /content/images/2015-11-09-drag-and-drop-shader-assignments/
+banner: assign.png
+tags: [tip, ui]
 ---

 Because Gaffer is a procedural system, modifications to objects are made by applying nodes to the scene, using filters to determine which objects within the scene are affected by a particular node.
 Commonly a PathFilter is used to select all the objects whose names match a particular pattern, similar to the way pattern matching is performed in a Unix shell.
 For example, `/world/octopi/*/*Eye` would select all the eyes of any cephalopods that might be lurking in the scene.